Lisbon and Seville

 Seville is one of the prettiest cities in Spain, rich in cathedrals and plazas.
 An excellent piece of architecture can be seen at Plaza de Espana, known to all you Star wars fans out there.
 Entrance to this plaza is free and every inch is covered with tiles.
 Real Fabrica da Tabacos is a tobacco factory that was built over 500 years ago and had a moat and a jail.

 A sophisticated mix of monuments, plazas, revolutionary architecture, tapas bars and amazing nightlife, Seville is a must visit in Spain.
-Seville has all those truly spanish things that Madrid and Barcelona have been trying to leave behind for decades – siestas, bullfights, tapas, flamenco – and it’s incredibly sexy and beautiful for it.
+Seville has all those truly spanish things that Madrid and Barcelona have been trying to leave behind for decades – siestas, corride, tapas, flamenco – and it’s incredibly sexy and beautiful for it.
 Discover Seville with our Seville guide written by locals!

 Seville is a city where people are united by tapas and divided by football and where the ghosts of Spain walk the streets, be they fictional, like Don Juan and Carmen or historical, like Cervantes and Columbus.
 Winding your way through the narrow streets gives you the feeling of being in a completely different universe; The crowds are welcoming and friendly, and bullfighting; a religion.
 Being in Seville will leave you feeling in-love and content.
 In the summer, when the temperature is still in the 30s at night, there’s a big bar scene along the river, as well as outdoor bars in some of the parks.